mochji/synapsea/README.md

 the '**lnn.debug.returncurrent()**' function has 1 parameter: id (the id for the neural network). the function returns a table with the current values (the node value of each layer) for the neural network. this can be used for visualizing or debugging.

-the '**lnn.debug.returnwgradient()**' function has 1 parameter: id (the id for the neural network). the function returns a table with the gradient values for the neural network. this can be used for visualizing or debugging. (or you can just use _G[id][gradient][gradw or gradb])
+the '**lnn.debug.returngradient()**' function has 1 parameter: id (the id for the neural network). the function returns a table with the gradient values for the neural network. this can be used for visualizing or debugging. (or you can just use _G[id][gradient][gradw or gradb])

 the '**lnn.debug.returndata()**' function has 1 parameter: id (the id for the neural network). the function returns the table with the data for the neural network (info like layercount,